Results for News (Other Results)

 Laura Theodore, host of Jazzy Vegetarian, shares healthy, easy-to-prepare recipes for your summer barbecue, from shish kebabs to chunky peanut butter fudge squares.

 Food writer Ruth Reichl has a new cookbook called My Kitchen Year: 136 Recipes That Saved My Life.
-It describes how she found her voice after Conde Nast shut down Gourmet, where she was the editor.
+It describes how she found her voice after Conde Nast shut down the magazine where she was editor.